kidsmuggler/kidsmuggler/README.md

-- Hey I'm Kid Smuggler An Intermediate Developer And Casual Gamer.
+- Hey I'm **Kid-Smuggler** An Intermediate Developer And Casual Gamer.
 - More Project Deploying Soon On Git-Hub.

 ### About